boomfish/baseimage-docker/README.md

 If you create a `build` folder under baseimage-docker it shared with the Vagrant VM as /vagrant/build but is ignored by Git.
 This makes it suitable for storing your Docker projects: you can edit the project files from your host machine and the Docker host can access them via the synced folder to build your Docker images.

+To clone a Docker project so that it can be built in the VM:

+    cd /path-to/baseimage-docker
+    mkdir build
+    cd build
+    git clone GIT-PROJECT-URL PROJECT_NAME

+To build the container, `vagrant ssh` into the Docker host and run the build from the mapped folder:

+    cd /vagrant/build/PROJECT_NAME
+    sudo docker build

 <a name="vagrant_provider"></a>
 ### Managing Docker machines with Vagrant's Docker provider